All Episodes

 No.

-And the politicians doing this know it, and they also know that big oil can get around the windfall profits tax any number of ways because it's an international commodity.
+And they also know that big oil can get around the windfall profits tax any number of ways because it's an international commodity.

-And try as they might, Our elected officials can't set oil policy for Saudi Arabia or OPEC or anywhere else that big oil can go and get oil.
+And try as they might, our elected officials can't set oil policy for Saudi Arabia or OPEC or anywhere else that big oil can go and get oil.

 So there's a way around it.

-Uh my friend in Seattle, the Hutch, the Reverend Hutch, Dr. Hutch, sends me this note.
+My friend in Seattle, the Hutch, the Reverend Hutch, Dr. Hutch, sends me this note.

 Great explanation on the oil company, pal, but I still don't understand how they can charge the most for the cheapest gas made, diesel.